 Just before year’s end, the U.S. electric vehicle industry reached a new milestone: 1.1% of all new vehicles sold were electric in November 2016.
 We're closer to reaching the mass adoption of electric cars than you may think...

-1% is a higher growth rate than you may think
+1% EV adoption is a higher growth rate than you may think

-Sure, 1% by far doesn’t seem as impressive as 99%, which accounts to the rest of the new vehicles sold that are not electric.
+Sure, 1% by far doesn’t seem as impressive as 99%, which accounts for the rest of the new vehicles sold that were not electric.
 However, if we look at it from a growth perspective, we’re right on track for a “hockey stick” growth.
 The argument of accelerated growth, as presented by Google Futurist Ray Kurzweil, goes as follows: 0.01% to 1% market penetration takes 7 doublings.
-The same applies to 1% going to a 100%.
-GM's EV1 was released in 1996, and from there, it took us twenty years to get to 1% (or roughly a doubling every 3 years).
-According to Kurzweil's theory, we need another 20 years to get to 100% new vehicles sold.
+The same applies to 1% reaching 100%.
+GM's EV1 was released in 1996.
+Since then it took us twenty years to get to 1% (or roughly a doubling every 3 years).
+According to Kurzweil's theory, we need another 20 years to get to 100% new electric vehicles sold.
 This argument was similarly applied to global solar growth.

 What does this growth mean for EV sales figures in the next 3 years?

 Of course, 20 years is conceptual.
 It really becomes interesting though, when we apply this accelerated growth to the next three years, right until the end of 2019.
-Right now, there are over 500.000 EV’s in the US.
-Let's say the number of new vehicles sold in 2015 (17.5 million cars and trucks) maintains between now and 2019.
-This will give us the following number of EVs sold per year.
+Right now, there are over 500.000 EVs in the US.
+Let's say the number of new vehicles sold in 2015 (17.5 million cars and trucks) stays the same between now and 2019.
 Using Kurzweil's argument, we can see a rapid adoption of EVs in absolute numbers, and a doubling of EVs sold in the next 3 years.
-We go from a little over half a million, to a million EVs.
+We'll go from a little over half a million, to a million EVs.

 With this growth rate, the demand for charging stations will increase tremendously.
 In California, there are currently a few utility programs that will support the installation of charging infrastructure.